File IQ Installation for AWS EC2

 Note: Before proceeding, confirm that the NMC, File IQ Appliance, and NEAs are all started and running.

 a.
-Enabling the File IQ service on the new File IQ Appliance
+Enabling the File IQ on the New File IQ Appliance

-To enable the File IQ Appliance from the NOC UI, follow these steps:
+To enable the File IQ Appliance from the Nasuni Portal, follow these steps:

 2. Click the File IQ Config tab.
 The File IQ pane appears.